rajwindersxxx/bytebites/README.md

 4.Set up your Supabase database:

-- Execute `db.sql` on the Supabase database (works well on local or remote DB).
+- Execute `db.sql` on the Supabase database (tested on remote supabase).
 - Use the Supabase key to connect to the database.

 5.Finally, run the project:

 ```sh
 npm run dev